Sir Henry Felton, 2nd Baronet: Biography

 In 1656, Felton was elected Member of Parliament for Suffolk in the Second Protectorate Parliament.
 He was re-elected MP for Suffolk in 1659 to the Third Protectorate Parliament.

 In 1660, Felton was elected MP for Suffolk in the Convention Parliament.
 He was re-elected in 1661 for the Cavalier Parliament and sat until 1679.

-Felton died at the age of 71 on 20 October 1690.
+Felton died shortly before his burial on 20 October 1690 at Playford.

 Family

 Felton married Susannah Tollemache, daughter of Sir Lionel Tollemache, 2nd Baronet.
-They had five sons, three of whom succeeded to the baronetcy and three daughters.
+They had five surviving sons and three daughters.